fluidself/fluidself.org/_books/business/the-millionaire-fastlane.md

 The sweat of success is failure.
 While you can't build cardiovascular endurance without sweating, you can't experience success without failure.
 Failure is simply a natural response to success.
 If you avoid failure you will also avoid success.

 Minimize moronic risk and take advantage of intelligent risk.
-As for failure, trust me--it is easier to live in regret of failure than in regret of never trying.
+As for failure, trust me—it is easier to live in regret of failure than in regret of never trying.

 Not all businesses are the right road.
 Few roads move at, through, or near the Law of Effection.
 The best roads and the purest Fastlanes satisfy the Five Fastlane Commandments: Need, Entry, Control, Scale, and Time.